tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 Studios will get a higher percentage when a movie first comes out, and the percentage will shift into the theatre’s favor the longer a movie sticks around in cinemas.
 So sometimes it’s not exactly 50/50, but that’s the average.

-And that’s not even getting into the fact that marketing and distribution costs aren’t calcuated<sup class"add">[sic: calculated]</sup> into that figure.
+And that’s not even getting into the fact that marketing and distribution costs aren’t calcuated<sup class="add">[sic: calculated]</sup> into that figure.
 Some movies have advertising campaigns that cost as much as their production budget so they’d need to make 4 times their budget before they make a profit.

 </james>
 <from></from>